Car loans vs personal loans

 Questions to ask yourself before submitting a loan application

-If you're wondering what you should ask yourself before you click "submit" on that loan application, we've got a few handy tips that will help.
+If you're wondering what you should ask yourself before you click "submit" on that loan application, you might try asking yourself these questions first.

 If you’re anticipating a change in your financial situation in the near future, there’s a good chance a personal loan is preferable for you.
 An unsecured loan may carry less risk in an uncertain future and if you opt for variable rates, you’ll likely be able to take advantage of additional repayments without penalty.